Threads (social network): Appearance and features

 Designed as a platform for real-time conversations and sharing, Threads aims to provide users with a similar experience to Twitter.
 Threads prioritizes public dialogues over private communications, commonly known as microblogging, and is closely linked to Instagram, its sister social networking service.

 Accompanied by the launch of Threads, Meta announced their vision for the app to be a "positive and creative space to express your ideas".

 Users can create posts consisting of up to 500 characters of text or 5 minutes of video content (compared to Twitter's 280 characters of text and 2 minutes 20 seconds of video content for non-paying users).
-However, Threads lacks other common social media features, such as trending stories, and direct messaging.
+While Threads does not have a trending stories feature similar to other common social media features, it now has a Popular Communities feature as of October 2025.
+This feature takes topic tags and creates niche communities focused on specific topics like sports or popular TV shows for users to engage with personalized interests.

 In response to user feedback, Threads introduced a new home feed for posts along with several updates to the social media app.
 These changes included the capability to edit posts, translation into multiple languages, and an improved user interface for switching between different Threads accounts.

 Threads has also introduced a reposting feature which is visible on each users' profile tab and in their following feed.

 Threads has the same community guidelines as Instagram, banning content such as nudity, sexual intercourse, and recreational drugs.

-Originally accessed through the URL "threads.net", Threads uses the URL "threads.com" as of April 25, 2025, with the original URL redirecting to the current one.
+Originally accessed through the URL "threads.net", Threads uses the URL "threads.com" as of April 2025, with the original URL redirecting to the current one.

+In May 2026, Threads introduced a redesigned logo and updated wordmark as a part of a broader branding refresh for the platform.

+Direct Messaging (DM)

+In July 2025, Threads introduced a native Direct Messaging (DM) feature, moving away from its initial reliance on Instagram's inbox for private communication.
+This standalone functionality allows users to manage private conversations via a dedicated inbox icon within the Threads interface.
+At its inception, Meta restricted the feature to users aged 18 and older, initially allowing DMs only between mutual followers on Threads or Instagram.

+The messaging system is protected by the company's existing privacy standards and safety infrastructure, including the ability to filter message requests into a dedicated folder and block unwanted contacts.
+Following its initial release, the platform expanded messaging capabilities in September 2025 to include message requests from non-followers, as well as support for group chats with up to 50 participants.
+While the feature supports rich media such as photos, videos, and voice notes, it notably launched without end-to-end encryption (E2EE), drawing criticism regarding its privacy compared to other Meta-owned services like WhatsApp.